Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 019 : July 28 , 2018

 **Today's Progress** :  Wrote a medium article about common hard clustering algorithms.
-Still continued with the exploration of audio signal processing for musical applications.
+Got deeper with audio signal processing for musical applications.

 **Thoughts** : I am learning more new things by trying to blog about it.